 Applying for Probate can be a complicated legal process and there are lots of things that can go wrong.
 If you are in any doubt, contact your solicitor for help.

-If you have any questions or would like to discuss the steps involved, please contact Melanie Byrne or Paul Baker in the Price Slater Gawne team on 0161 615 5554, by email to email@example.com or by visiting our Altrincham office.
+For further information, please contact a member of the Price Slater Gawne team on 0161 615 5554, by email to firstname.lastname@example.org or by visiting our Altrincham office.